 • Methods: Dry salting or brining.

-Pressing
+• Pressing

 • Equipment: Cheese presses.

-Ripening (Aging)
+• Ripening (Aging)

 Cooling and Packaging

-• Equipment: Cooling systems and packaging machines.
+• Equipment: Cooling appliances and packaging equipment.

 Summary of Cheese Processing